 Photo courtesy of Elitch Gardens

 If you’re looking for a light show that’s both theatrical and a little thrilling, this sprawling seasonal display at Elitch Gardens might even spark a smile from the Grinches of the group.
-At Luminova Holidays, more than four million lights illuminate tunnels, a 65-foot-tall Christmas tree, snowmen, and interactive light swings.
-Take a photo in front of the 300-foot-long wall of lights, play light-up hopscotch, and tell Santa, who is on site nightly, exactly what you’ll be expecting in your stocking.
-This year’s Luminova includes more rides with your ticket than ever, so climb on the Brain Drain, Boomerang, and Sea Dragon to take in the twinkling from a new perspective.
-Elitch Gardens, 2000 Elitch Circle; now–December 31; dates and times vary; $25–$30
+At Luminova Holidays, more than four million lights illuminate tunnels, a 65-foot-tall Christmas tree, snowmen, and interactive swings.
+Take a photo in front of the 300-foot-long wall of lights, and then tell Santa, who is on-site nightly, exactly what you’ll be expecting in your stocking.
+This year’s Luminova includes more rides with your ticket than ever, so climb on the Tower of Doom, Boomerang, or the Big Wheel to take in the twinkling from a new perspective.
+Elitch Gardens, 2000 Elitch Circle; November 29–December 31; dates and times vary; $25–$30

 Hudson Holidays